📢 Announcement

 Quantum Probes for Condensed Matter

-Solid-state materials research and development have progressed towards ever-reducing spatial and physical footprints, motivated by novel properties emerging at reduced dimensions and the miniaturization of technology.
-Leveraging our expertise in NV-based quantum sensing, we aim to push the frontiers of quantum materials research.
-Our focus includes 2D magnets, magnonic systems, superconductors, multiferroics, and hybrid materials.
-By tailoring quantum sensing protocols to probe emergent phenomena in these systems at the nanoscale, we seek to uncover new physics and enable next-generation technologies.
+Solid-state materials research and development have progressed towards ever-reducing physical footprints.
+This is motivated by novel properties at reduced dimensions and the miniaturization of technology.
+We leverage on our expertise in NV-based quantum sensing and quantum control to probe emergent phenomena at the forefront of quantum materials research.
+Materials of interest includes 2D magnets, magnonic systems, superconductors, multiferroics, and hybrid materials.

 Topological Textures